Zymbit-Docs/docs/content/bootware/troubleshooting/_index.md

 | Pi4 | ZYMKEY4, HSM4, HSM6 | Bookworm 64-bit, Bullseye 64-bit, Ubuntu 22.04 (jammy) |
 | Pi5 | ZYMKEY4, HSM4, HSM6 | Bookworm 64-bit |

-> It is highly recommended to use a Pi model with at least 4GB of RAM.
-Bootware requires approximately 700MB of RAM overhead for image processing and encryption.
-For HTTPS endpoints, the image must be less than 700MB smaller than your total RAM.
+> It is highly recommended to use a Pi with at least 4GB of RAM.
+Bootware requires approximately 700MB of RAM overhead for image verification and encryption.
+For HTTPS endpoints, the image must be 700MB smaller than your total RAM.

+#### Pre-installed SCM Operating Systems

 The SCM ships with a pre-installed with the following options for Operating System: